dburriss/dburriss.github.io/_posts/2020-05-05-converting-fsharp-csharp.md

 ### int []

-With a typed array, we can just use `'T array` [since they are the same](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/arrays).
+With a typed array, we can just use `'T array` [since they are the same](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/arrays) across F# and the .NET BCL.

 ```fsharp
 let csharp = CSharpyType()